 The Sporting Chance Health of the Nation research which measured changing norms for physical activity and physical fitness in children produced substantial evidence to suggest that low levels of physical activity in school children are linked to obesity, even after taking socio-economic status into consideration.
 In addition, there is now also evidence to show that physical activity and other lifestyle patterns are largely established early in life (by the age of 12 yrs for some and even earlier for others).
 Furthermore, although there is no argument about the abundance of raw sporting talent available in South Africa, there is some concern about the small proportion of this talent that develops into its full potential.

-The Sporting Chance Coaching Programme is based on this philosophy and has been the most popular and affordable children’s holiday activities for the past 25 years with greater Cape Town.
+The Sporting Chance Coaching Programme is based on this philosophy and has been the most popular and affordable children’s holiday activities for over two decades with greater Cape Town.
 The number of participants who attend the programme annually are testament to its longevity and success.